spencertiberi/manual50/notes/cs50tools.md

 ### CS50.me
 - CS50's centralized submission and grading platform.
 - Uses students' GitHub credentials for login.
-- Integrated with `submit50` and `check50`
+- Integrated with `submit50` and `check50`. <br>
 <img src="github.png" width="500" alt="GitHub">
 - Effectively, `submit50` pushes student code to GitHub, where CS50.me can access it and run check for grades.
   - Teachers can comment on student code directly on GitHub.
 #### Student View
 - On CS50.me students can view:
-  - all submitted programs
+  - All submitted programs
-  - comments on their code on GitHub
+  - Comments on their code on GitHub
-    - Students are notified via email when a teacher has added a comment to their code.
+    - Students are notified via email when a teacher has added a comment to their code. <br>
     <img src="githubcomment.png" alt="GitHub Comment" width="700">

-    - Teachers can save comments for repeated use.
+    - Teachers can save comments for repeated use. <br>
       <img src="savedreply.png" alt="Saved Reply" width="600">

-  - any scores entered into CS50.me gradebook
+  - Any scores entered into CS50.me gradebook

 #### Teacher View
-- students grouped into "sections"
+- Students are grouped into "sections."
-- invitation link to distribute to students
+- Invitation link given to distribute to students.
   - When students click on the invitation link, they will join your section.
-- can view and comment on student submissions via GitHub
+- Can view and comment on student submissions via GitHub.
   - You can grade by individual problems or students.

 #### Gradebook
-- automatically tests correctness of code and inputs scores
+- Automatically tests correctness of code and inputs scores.
-- includes fields for design and style
+- Includes fields for design and style.
   - This is where the teacher focus for grading will largely be.
-- correctness scores can be overridden
+- Correctness scores can be overridden.
-- shows all problems that a student has submitted
+- Shows all problems that a student has submitted.

 #### CS50.me Updates
-- Version 1
+- Version 1 <br>
   <img src="gradebookv1.png" alt="Saved Reply" width="600">
 - Version 2
-  - Allows for custom assignments in addition to CS50 problems.
+  - Allows for custom assignments in addition to CS50 problems. <br>
   <img src="gradebookv2.png" alt="Saved Reply" width="600">

 ### Breakout
 - Before the existence of the CS50 IDE, students used to do a problem set called Breakout.
-  - Students would recreate the classic game Breakout, a brick-breaking game where a ball bounces from the top with a paddle at the bottom.
+  - Students would recreate the classic game Breakout, a brick-breaking game where a ball bounces from the top with a paddle at the bottom. <br>
     <img src="breakout.png" alt="breakout" width="300">
   - Problem was that the graphical capabilities of the online IDE were more limited than on a local computer.
   - Chad is working on resurrecting this problem set to work on the CS50 IDE.